 - Pet the Dog: When he interviews Zoë in Friar's Keep, he not only believes her story, he tries to get her freed.

 - Precision F-Strike: "He's fucking a magical?"

 - Straight Gay: Discussed with either Likho or Enu early in Book 3 of Chapters (only hinted at in the latter conversation while unequivocally discussed in the former), and confirmed by Word of Gay outside of the game.
 Book 5 has him outright state this to Crow.

 - Street Urchin: During his escape from Friar's Keep in Chapters, he mentions that he grew up on the streets of Sadir—that's apparently where he acquired the skills needed to pick locks with arrows.

 - Sympathetic P.O.V.: In Dreamfall, playing as him allows the Azadi Empire to display some shades of gray, and helps April's goals seem considerably less sympathetic than they would have if she'd been the sole protagonist.
 One of the best moments of the game occurs when the two have a conversation and player control keeps shifting from one to the other, showing the range of his/her dialogue options and allowing the player to steer the character's opinion of the other.

-- Amicable Exes: Reza and ZoŽ still get along despite breaking up.
+- Amicable Exes: Reza and Zoë still get along despite breaking up.
 They're back together in Chapters, but things are a bit rough between them.
 It's up to the player to either work on it or make it even worse.

 - Intrepid Reporter: Working for "The Hand That Bites", which focuses on exposing corporate and government oppression of rights.
 In Chapters they've changed their name to "The Hand that Feeds" but it's still the same paper.